 Is spring water safe?

-Andros is famous for its ravines and more than ten rivers that flow all year round.
+Famous for its ravines and over 10 small rivers that flow all year round.
 The waters of Andros are unusual in the Cyclades.
 Andros is mountainous and has high rainfall rates.
-The most common rock, slate, causes the “dew” phenomenon.
-High humidity in the higher altitudes helps water accumulate in the underground aquifers of Andros, even in the months with less rainfall and fills the island’s underground reserves.
+The most common rock is slate.
+This causes the “dew” phenomenon.
+High humidity in the higher altitudes helps water accumulate in the underground aquifers of Andros.
+This happens even in the months with less rainfall to fill our underground reserves.

 Is spring water safe?